Fluorine: Isotopes

-Only one isotope of fluorine occurs naturally in abundance, the stable isotope ^{19}F. It has a high magnetogyric ratio and exceptional sensitivity to magnetic fields; because it is also the only stable isotope, it is used in magnetic resonance imaging.
-Eighteen radioisotopes with mass numbers from 13 to 31 have been synthesized, of which ^{18}F is the most stable with a half-life of 109.77 minutes. ^{18}F is a natural trace radioisotope produced by cosmic ray spallation of atmospheric argon as well as by reaction of protons with natural oxygen: 18O + p → 18F + n.
+Natural fluorine consists entirely of the stable isotope ^{19}F. It has a high magnetogyric ratio and exceptional sensitivity to magnetic fields; because it is also the only isotope, it is highly suited for NMR and use in magnetic resonance imaging.
+Eighteen radioisotopes with mass numbers 13–31 have been synthesized, of which ^{18}F is the most stable with a half-life of 109.734 minutes. ^{18}F is a natural trace radioisotope produced by cosmic ray spallation of atmospheric argon as well as by reaction of protons with natural oxygen: 18O + p → 18F + n.
 Other radioisotopes have half-lives less than 70 seconds; most decay in less than half a second.
 The isotopes ^{17}F and ^{18}F undergo β+ decay and electron capture, lighter isotopes decay by proton emission, and those heavier than ^{19}F undergo β− decay (the heaviest ones with delayed neutron emission).
 Two metastable isomers of fluorine are known, 18mF, with a half-life of 162(7) nanoseconds, and 26mF, with a half-life of 2.2(1) milliseconds.